 The median household income in 2017 was $57,782, highlighting the major affordability gap between much of New York’s residents and financial comfort.

 Don’t expect to get a one-bedroom apartment for less than $1,200 a month in the metro area.
 The rent prices are also much more than that in many places, meaning you may pay a couple or even several thousand dollars monthly to have a roof over your head.
+Unless you’re really making it big in the big city, expect to live with roommates for an indefinite period of time.

 2. San Francisco, California